laravel/docs/migrations.md

 <a name="available-index-types"></a>
 #### Available Index Types

 Laravel's schema builder blueprint class provides methods for creating each type of index supported by Laravel.
 Each index method accepts an optional second argument to specify the name of the index.
 If omitted, the name will be derived from the names of the table and column(s) used for the index, as well as the index type.
-Each of the available index methods are described in the table below:
+Each of the available index methods is described in the table below:

 Command  |  Description
 -------  |  -----------